 Take 3 garlic cloves as well as a half teaspoon of black pepper, and roast them just a little on low heat on the olive oil.
 Maximum two minutes!
 Be careful, as if it gets burned, it won’t be good at all!
 Take it off the stove and add the tomato sauce, the salt, and the dried spicy pepper or chili to it and stir it together.

 Then, place it back on the stove and mix it all together for a minute, then put a lad on it.
 Leave it to cook for about 10 minutes on low heat, and in the meantime put water for the pasta to boil.

 While your pasta is cooking, the sauce will be ready as well.
 You should add some fresh or dried parsley to it on the last step of preparing the sauce.
 At serving, don’t forget the parmesan on top!
 All’Arrabbiata is definitely one of the best spicy Italian pasta recipes that you can easily make at home!
 One of the classic Italian pasta dishes that will make you feel like you’re sitting on Piazza Navona, in Rome.

 In Italy, it’s simply called ragù – one of the most famous Italian pasta dishes

 The Bolognese pasta, or as it’s called in Italy, pasta al ragù is one of the most popular Italian dishes all around the world.
 I really don’t like the pre-made sauces that you can buy to prepare a bolognese, as it has nothing healthy or traditional inside.
 Now if you’re making a ragù, you can make it for bolognese, but you can also use it for lasagna, or serve it in many other ways.
-For inspiration, you can check my Wandering Cookbook!
 The ragu is by far one of the most famous Italian pasta dishes you can easily prepare at home!